RasaHQ/rasa/docs/tutorial_babi.rst

 We can go directly from data to bot with only a few steps:

 1. train a Rasa NLU model to extract intents and entities.
-Read more about that `here <http://rasa-nlu.readthedocs.io/>`_
+Read more about that in the `NLU docs <http://rasa-nlu.readthedocs.io/>`_.
 2. train a dialogue policy which will learn to choose the correct actions
 3. set up an agent which has both model 1 and model 2 working together to go directly from **user input** to **action**